© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maen Llwyd standing stone is a scheduled monument protected by Cadw under reference BR312.
 View the official record →

-Maen Llwyd is a standing stone located in Breconshire, Wales, dating to the prehistoric period.
+Maen Llwyd is a standing stone located in Breconshire, Wales, and forms part of the prehistoric ritual and funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR312.

 Maen Llwyd standing stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maen Llwyd standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR312.